asantosnet/FEM/README.md

 # FEM

-In order for the code to work, the function (not provided) ringmesh neeeds to be used.
-The reason why ringmesh.m is was not made available in a public repository is because I was not it's author.
+In order for the code to work, the functions (not provided) Dispviz3 , platme and quandmesh must to be used.
+The reason why they are not not made available in a public repository is because I was not their author.

 Check the report (pdf file) for more information